 A major piece of our furniture needs was a bigger ottoman.
 More specifically, a longer ottoman.
 We loved the one we had, but with four folks propping up their feet at the end of a long day, it just wasn’t big enough – and I didn’t have $200 to build a custom one.
 So what did I do?
-Cheat my way into a $40 version.
+Cheat my way into a $40 version of a DIY ottoman from a coffee table.

 I thought long and hard about building my own base, until I found this coffee table at Goodwill for $10 – which was cheaper than building one, score!
 I knew it had to be 50 inches long, and this one was 54 – it’s easy to take away length, but not to add, so I threw it in the back of the truck and took her home.